kehfulwara/Automation/README.md

-# How to Automate Filling Out Forms and Clicking Buttons with Selenium
+# How to Automate Filling Out Forms and Send Emails
 Interacting with Web Elements Using Selenium the focus shifts to interacting with those elements that have been found, such as typing into an input field or clicking on a button.